diego-codes/recipes/breakfast/hummus-toast.md

 - 1 egg
 - Salt and pepper to taste
 - Hummus to spread
-- (Optional) Sriracha or parmesan to top
+- (Optional) Sriracha or Parmesan to top

 ## Instructions